OBiLab/VarCall2015/day2/d2t1_dataQC.md

 The text in   ```  this gray boxes ```  is the actual text you need to type into the command window to run the software.

-**NOTE:  After typing in a command, hit return to execute that command**
+**NOTE:  After typing in a command hit return to execute that command**

 A command is generally the name of the software to be used followed by a list of parameters and options for how the software should be run. **For example**, the command below will run the software cutadapt.
 The text after cutadapt i.e.  -a, -i and -o are all cutadapt parameters followed by their input values